 "Getting excluded from early on [in secondary school] leaves the student to view themselves negatively and then begins the self-fulfilling prophecy.
 First time I got excluded I thought that's just how I am.
 Schools have to be careful with how they do it and not make it a habit.
-It's used all the time now."
+It's used all the time now."225

-Exclusion levels continue to be high, despite a decrease in the last two years due to school closures during Covid-19.
+Exclusion levels continue to be high, despite a decrease in the last two years due to school closures during Covid-19.226

-Fixed-time exclusions (FTEs) also disproportionately affecting children from GRT and Black backgrounds.
-Excluded children's attainment remains very low.
-Children with SEND continue to be overrepresented in exclusions (with the crisis in SEND provision exacerbating this), as are children who have suffered trauma or Adverse Childhood Experiences (ACEs) or have mental health difficulties.
+Fixed-time exclusions (FTEs)227 also disproportionately affecting children from GRT and Black backgrounds.228 Excluded children's attainment remains very low.229 Children with SEND continue to be overrepresented in exclusions (with the crisis in SEND provision exacerbating this),230 as are children who have suffered trauma or Adverse Childhood Experiences (ACEs) or have mental health difficulties.231

-Exclusion and missing education are trigger points for involvement in crime or vulnerability to CCE with sometimes fatal consequences.
-Children in the CJS are more likely to have been excluded from school.
-Protections from exclusion for CCE victims are lacking, with the law not taking a positive NRM decision into consideration.
-Understanding of CCE amongst schools and sufficient safeguards in guidance to protect vulnerable children facing exclusions from CCE are lacking.
+Exclusion and missing education are trigger points for involvement in crime or vulnerability to CCE232 with sometimes fatal consequences.233 Children in the CJS are more likely to have been excluded from school.234 Protections from exclusion for CCE victims are lacking, with the law not taking a positive NRM decision into consideration.
+Understanding of CCE amongst schools and sufficient safeguards in guidance to protect vulnerable children facing exclusions from CCE are lacking.235 exclusion process and it is unfair,238 although the revised statutory exclusion guidance places more emphasis on children's voice.
+239

-The review system to challenge unfair and unlawful exclusions is ineffective.
-The Independent Review Panel (IRP) lacks power to reinstate a child at a school and there is no legal aid available to challenge exclusions, so families must argue cases involving complex legal principles.
-Many children feel they lack a voice in the exclusion process and it is unfair, although the revised statutory exclusion guidance places more emphasis on children's voice.
+The review system to challenge unfair and unlawful exclusions is ineffective.236 The Independent Review Panel (IRP) lacks power to reinstate a child at a school237 and there is no legal aid available to challenge exclusions, so families must argue cases involving complex legal principles.
+Many children feel they lack a voice in the

-"There's no involvement of children and young people in deciding who and why to exclude."
+"There's no involvement of children and young people in deciding who and why to exclude."240

-- Provide resources for LAs to establish area-wide inclusion strategies and support packages for schools to better address children's needs. - Ensure exclusion is used as a last resort in secondary schools and ended in primary schools; support schools with the necessary resources to achieve this. - Give IRPs the power to reinstate pupils. - Disproportionality in rates of exclusion must be monitored, including by Ofsted, and the impact of ACEs and racism, and the personal circumstances of these groups captured in their inspection framework. - Ensure there are greater protections for victims of CCE excluded from school.
+- Provide resources for LAs to establish area-wide inclusion strategies and support packages for schools to better address children's needs. - Ensure exclusion is used as a last resort in secondary schools and ended in primary schools;241 support schools with the necessary resources to achieve this. - Give IRPs the power to reinstate pupils. - Disproportionality in rates of exclusion must be monitored, including by Ofsted, and the impact of ACEs and racism, and the personal circumstances of these groups captured in their inspection framework. - Ensure there are greater protections for victims of CCE excluded from school.